When You Love Them Both

 Feelings of guilt are common

-Often it’s confusing or disturbing to a protective parent when the mix of emotions they feel towards an abuser includes empathy or love.
+Often it’s confusing or disturbing to a protective parent when the mix of emotions they feel towards someone who has sexually abused a child includes empathy or love.
 They may worry that their empathy for the abuser will prevent them from protecting the child effectively.
 They may feel guilty because they think they’re betraying the child by having caring feelings towards the person who was abusive.
 They may also worry that other people will think badly about them and not understand how they can care for both.

 Your love can help them both